swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 >
 > > ## Solution
 > >
-> > The Python code gets treated like markdown text.
+> > The Python code gets treated like Markdown text.
 > > The lines appear as if they are part of one contiguous paragraph.
 > > This could be useful to temporarily turn on and off cells in notebooks that get used for multiple purposes.
 > > ~~~